 If you want to impress people let the connections happen naturally.
 Don’t force the conversation by interjecting the names of important people in an effort to make yourself look good.

-Being too uptight.Conferences are meant for networking and learning new skills.
+Conferences are meant for networking and learning new skills.
 As such it’s not a good time to be too uptight.
 Loosen your collar a little bit and enjoy the event.
 It doesn’t all have to be serious work and you can have a good time while still making the connections you need.

-Lisa Rangel and the Chameleon Resume team have helped hundreds of people just like you get the 6-figure position they deserve.
+Lisa Rangel and the Chameleon Resumes team have helped over 6,000 executives and senior professionals land the 6-figure positions they deserve.

-If you are interested in working with an elite team of former Fortune 500 recruiters and executive resume writers, and job landing experts so you can win the attention of hiring managers and start landing more interviews, sign up for an exploratory call so we can discuss how our 4-stage META Job Landing SystemTM can help you land your next 6-figure position.
+If you want to work with an elite team of former Fortune 500 recruiters, executive resume writers, and job landing experts so you can win the attention of hiring managers and land more lucrative interviews, sign up for an exploratory call so we can discuss how our 4-stage META Job Landing SystemTM can help you land your next 6-figure position.